 Shipyards may have come to dominate the neighbouring stretch of the Tyne at Wallsend but initially Wallsend’s growth came from the mining of coal.

 Wallsend coal was well-known and highly prized in the London market for its quality.
 In fact similar grades of coal mined at other collieries in other parts of the region were sometimes branded with the name ‘Wallsend’ (alongside the particular colliery’s name) as a mark of quality.
-Indeed the name of Wallsend was so closely associated with the mining of coal that the coal mining district around Newcastle in western Australia was called ‘Wallsend’ as it is still is today.
+Indeed the name of Wallsend was so closely associated with the mining of coal that the coal mining district around Newcastle in eastern Australia was called ‘Wallsend’ as it is still is today.

 Wallsend Colliery, also known as ‘Russell’s Wallsend Colliery’ opened around 1781 with around seven associated pits under its wing mostly in the vicinity of the Segedunum fort.
 The colliery belonged to William Russell, a Sunderland merchant, who was initially the prime investor.
 The speculators who attempted to establish the mine by finding the coal were pushed to the verge of bankruptcy as they came close to success and ran out of money for their enterprise.
 Russell bailed them out and reaped the rewards of the Wallsend mine.